Earn a Veterinary Assisting Career Certificate

 - Basic Clinical Laboratory Skills

-This online certificate program prepares for employment or upgrades knowledge and skills as a Veterinary Assistant or Receptionist in only 12 Weeks!
+This online certificate program prepares for employment or upgrades knowledge and skills as a Veterinary Assistant or Receptionist in two to three quarters.

 Receive a Career Certificate in Veterinary Assisting.